Arturo-Granados/learning-airflow/README.md

 # learning-airflow
 <a><img src="images/apache_airflow.webp" /></a>
 Overall, Apache Airflow is a powerful tool for data engineering that empowers users to create, manage, and scale complex data pipelines with ease and confidence.
 Its active community, growing ecosystem, and flexible design make it a popular choice for data-driven organizations of all sizes and domains.

+## What is Apache Airflow

+Apache Airflow is an open-source platform to programmatically author, schedule, and monitor workflows or data pipelines.

+## Why Airflow?

+Because let monitoring multiples data pipelines at the same time.

+## Components

+### Principals

+Web server -> let get access to the UI
+Scheduler  -> schedule the tasks
+Metastore  -> data base where the metadata are store

+### Aditionals

+Executor   -> class definning how your task should be eecuted Worker     -> Process/sub process executing your task